Our Selection Process

 Your overall eligibility for participation in the practice enhancement program is reviewed annually through the College’s annual licence renewal process.

 - have an active clinical component to your medical practice;

 - have been in practice for three years or longer;

-- not have completed a peer review with the College in the last 7 years; and
+- not have completed a practice enhancement with the College in the last seven years; and

 - hold a Full or Conditional medical licence.

-Where necessary, reviewed physicians will get specific feedback and support to help address identified weaknesses in their practice.
-In addition, all participants will receive guidance intended to promote ongoing quality improvement.
-Reviewed physicians will get a written report as well as one-on-one engagement with a physician peer.
+Where necessary, physicians receive specific feedback and support to help address identified weaknesses in their practice.
+All participants receive guidance to promote ongoing quality improvement.
+A written report is provided along with one-on-one engagement with a physician peer.

-You could qualify for an exemption or deferral if you fall into any of these categories:
+You could qualify for a deferral if you: